bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 hidden: false
 ---

 When exposing services running on your home server to the Internet, you obviously only allow encrypted connections.
-I'm exposing Home Assistant, Jellyfin and some other things via a containerized Nginx with HTTP3 and use Let's Encrypt to supply certificates.
+I'm exposing Home Assistant, Jellyfin and some other things via a containerized Nginx with HTTP3 and I use Let's Encrypt to supply certificates.

-With this setup you have an A+ rating at Qualys.
+With this setup, you have an A+ rating at Qualys.

 <!--more-->